 The vampire Staz is one of the most powerful district bosses in the demon world, fending off everyone who dares challenge him.
 But secretly, the fearsome Staz is obsessed with human culture, especially video games, manga, and everything that comes from Japan!
 When a Japanese girl wanders into the demon world, Staz can't wait to meet the human and learn everything he can about her world.
 Unfortunately, before he's able to ask her anything, the girl is killed by one of his would-be usurpers, leaving just her bare soul behind.
 Staz vows to help the girl restore her body and return to her former life—especially since it means taking a trip to the human world himself!

-Blood Lad has been published in English by Yen Press in 2-volume omnibus format since December 11, 2012.
-The final volume is set to release on August 22, 2017.
+Blood Lad was published in English by Yen Press in 2-in-1 omnibuses from December 11, 2012 to August 22, 2017.
 It has also been published in Italian by Panini Comics under the Planet Manga imprint since September 22, 2012; and in Spanish by Norma Editorial since April 2013.

 **May contain some spoilers+Could be long to read**